 Car Seat Safety When Traveling

-Car seat laws vary state-to-state, so check with your local highway patrol or public health department for car seat laws.
+Car seat laws vary state-to-state, so check with your local highway patrol or public health department for car seat and seat belt laws.
 When traveling to another state, avoid hefty fines and potential danger to your child.
 Check that your baby or toddler car seats conform to all state laws where you'll be traveling.
 If you are renting a car, be sure you have the safest car seat for that vehicle.

 It's important to always follow the manufacturer's instructions for how to safely put your car seat in each type of vehicle.